 Don’t feel pressured to use one specific service.
 If you are talking to an agent, and suddenly find yourself receiving a lot of unsolicited emails, that’s a red flag.
 Agents can suggest particular editing or cover design service services.
 But, he or she should never push you to use them.
 That’s especially because they are likely making money off of referring you.
 If you’re required to use specific services by an agent, steer clear and find your own editing service.

 Avoid Agents Who Appear to Contact Publishers at Random

 A good literary agent already has connections in the publishing industry.
 They will know which publishers might well be interested in your book.
 So, if a publisher rejects an agent, the response they receive may be more personal.
 Otherwise, you’ll see the form letter response that many unsolicited queries get.

 Make sure that your agent is actually contacting publishers with whom they already have a relationship.
 Ask to see copies of rejection letters that come back from publishers.
 They don’t have to give you the actual contact information, but you should be able to see what’s said.

 Why are agents so picky?
 They can only afford to spend time on books they feel have a strong chance at succeeding in getting a successful book deal.
 That’s where literary agents make their money after all – or at least, that’s where they’re supposed to make it.
-Agents who are just emailing every agent in a particular genre are really just wasting your time.
+Agents who are just emailing every publisher in a particular genre are really just wasting your time.

 Good agents will keep pitching a book as long as they feel it’s worth it, even if it ends up being picked up by a very small independent press.
 Sales are as important to an agent as they are for you.
 Any sale is better than none if it means the book will get published.
 If not, good agents will give you advice on who may be able to give your book a better shot or advise you on self-publishing.